caomem/secGrafos/README.md

 ## TO DO

-1. [ ] Write an explanation about the use of simple graph and the secound definition of graph
+1. [ ] Write an subsection about the vertex orders
-1. [ ] Read the SIAM paper
+2. [ ] Write an subsection about trees